 Once your SSN lands in the hands of hackers, they can freely open utility services under your name for their personal use.
 You might not see any signs of this until you receive a notice for a past due payment.

 Pro tip: Before you mindlessly give out your SSN, take a moment to ask about the company’s security policies and what measures are in place to protect you and your SSN.

 They can use your SSN to receive medical treatment under your insurance.

-Medical records typically lay out a patient’s complete identity, according to CNBC — which means that if there’s a breach like the one that affected 3.7 million Arizona healthcare records in 2016, hackers can do a lot with what they’ve stolen.
+Medical records typically lay out a patient’s complete identity, according to CNBC — which means that if there’s a breach affecting healthcare systems, hackers can do a lot with what they’ve stolen.
 That includes accessing your medical insurance.

-While some medical providers have online records, not all do.
+Pro tip: Today, most medical providers have online records but not all do.
 Ask your provider how best to review your records.

 They can use your SSN to identify themselves when picked up for criminal activity.

 In some types of SSN fraud, you, the victim, can get arrested and thrown in jail.
-This could happen if the SSN thief commits a crime and uses your name and SSN to identify himself when he is apprehended.
-Weisman said this scenario becomes even worse when the hacker posts bail and then doesn’t show up for the hearing.
+This could happen if the SSN thief commits a crime and uses your name and SSN to identify himself when apprehended.